emahuni/em-async-events/README.md

   // listen once and remove
   this.$onEvent('some-event', this.eventCallback1, { once: true });
   this.$onceEvent('some-event', this.eventCallback2);

+  // only continue after event has been emitted (only available for onceEvent)
+  // - callback doesn't have to be async, if so then it also awaits cb resolution const result = await this.$onceEvent('some-event', this.eventCallback3, { isAsync: true });
+  // or you can proceed and use then, but this is more like the callback option this.$onceEvent('some-event', this.eventCallback3, { isAsync: true }).then(/*...*/);

   // automatically stop listening after 5000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 5000 });